Questions about backing up Azure Files

 When a new policy is applied on file share(s), schedule and retention of the new policy is followed.
 If retention is extended, existing recovery points are marked to keep them as per new policy.
 If retention is reduced, they're marked for pruning in the next cleanup job and deleted.

-This information is just about backing up Azure Files, to learn more about other areas of Azure Backup, see some of these other Backup FAQs:
+To learn more about other areas of Azure Backup, see some of these other Backup FAQs: